ClementMadiot/Gerich_Restaurant_react/README.md

 > After cloning the repository, run the command `npm install` to install the project's dependencies.

-> Once the dependencies are installed, start the project with the command `npm run dev`.
+> Once the dependencies are installed, start the project with the command `npm start`.

 ## <br /> <a name="launch-app">🚀 Styling</a>